cloud-gov/cg-site/_docs/ops/runbook/troubleshooting-logsearch.md

 }
 ```

-The values for `:bucket:` and `:region:` can be found in [cg-provision](https://github.com/18F/cg-provision/blob/master/terraform/modules/cloudfoundry/buckets.tf#L25-L30)
-or retrieved from the bosh manifest via `bosh -d logsearch manifest`.
+The values for `:bucket:` and `:region:` can be retrieved from the bosh manifest
+by running `bosh -d logsearch manifest` and searching the output for the `bucket`
+property.

 ### Run the reindexing